Mergers and Acquisitions

 The vast majority of M&A work is done at large and medium firms.
 Large firms often focus on the buying and selling of public companies.
 These are generally the biggest and most complex deals, are often cross-border and can involve cash and/or stock considerations.
 M&A deals between private companies can also be multifaceted, particularly where partnerships are involved.

-b.
-What do M&A lawyers do?
+do M&A lawyers do?

 From Chambers Associate M&A Practice Guide:

 - Identify the legal issues –these vary depending on factors like whether the deal is friendly or unfriendly.

 - Build a "road map" for the client from start to finish, and include a timeframe.

 - Advise on deal and negotiating tactics.

 - Determine – with the help of tax attorneys – the tax implications and if they require special structuring.